cflynn07/myblog/posts/2020-04-03-book-review-fullstack-react.md

 experience working with React and [GraphQL][4].
 I've been on a break from front end web development for a while and I wanted to get back into it, so I bought Fullstack react and spent the last 14 days working through the book.
-The book's contents overall are useful for beginning to experienced developers.
+The book's contents are useful to developers ranging from beginning to experienced.

 The book is long but not page dense.
 It's over 700 pages but I only needed half the time to read it as other ~800 page books I've [recently read][5].
 (See how